ghoshabhi/SocialWebApp/README.md

 Facebook App: https://apps.facebook.com/1828138897506637

 ## Description
-This project is a Twitter like interface where you can write a tweeet and interact with it my sharing it to your Facebook timeline or sending it to a friend.
+This project is a Twitter like interface where you can write a tweet and interact with it my sharing it to your Facebook timeline or sending it to a friend.
 This app uses Facebook's JavaScript SDK for authentication.
 The app follows a strict MVC framework guideline

 ## Technologies Used
 Front-End: JSP, JSTL, HTML, CSS